Expertise

 • H&N Management Group, Inc. & Aff Cos Frozen Money Purchase Plan v.
 Couch, et al. (Delaware Court of Chancery) (C.A.
 No. 12847-VCMR)

-Secured a $33.5 million cash recovery for AGNC and its stockholders.
+Secured a $33.5 million cash recovery for the injured corporation and its stockholders.

 Secured a $31.5 million cash recovery for the stockholder class.